olooney/oranlooney.com/content/post/genji-ko.md

 <img src="/post/genji-ko_files/examples.png">

 There are a few nuances worth mentioning.
-If two groups don't overlap, there is no need draw them at different heights (top center.)
-If one group is "contained" inside another, the inner group is drawn at the lower height (top right, bottom left) so that it appears nested inside the other.
-Sometimes it is impossible to avoid an intersection (bottom center) but it is clear that groups are distinct because the horizontal connecting lines are at different heights.
+If two groups don't overlap, there is no need to draw them at different heights (top center.)
+Sometimes it is impossible to avoid an intersection (bottom center) but it is clear that groups are distinct because the horizontal connecting lines are at different heights;
+nevertheless, we try to minimize such intersections.

 Genji-Kō features as a plot point in [episode 8 of the experimental horror anime Mononoke][MNNK8], where it is suggested that players used blocks to